Are You Doing All You Can To Develop Your Workforce?

 - Flexible workforce.
 In the long run, cross-functional training results in a more flexible workforce.
 The company becomes more resilient to emergencies because there are more employees who can take on the essential duties of other roles as needed.
 This can be especially important during personnel shortages or when struggling to meet client/customer demands.

-Getting Started With Cross-Functional Training
+Getting Started With Cross-Functional Training for Succession Planning

 So, once you have employees and leaders on board with cross-functional training, how can you set your company up for success?
 The most impactful benefits of cross-functional training are gained from wide-spread implementation of the initiative across your organization.
 However, a few components are necessary for any cross-functional training initiative to succeed: